davidrtorres/Model-3-Tanzania-Water-Crisis/README.md

 # Module 3 Final Project

-\emph(The Operational Status of Water Points in the Country of Tanzania) Subtitle describing the analysis
+## The Operational Status of Water Points in the Country of Tanzania)
-Authors: Student1, Student2, Student3
+Subtitle describing the analysis

 Title that recommends an action
 Subtitle describing the analysis